realDLPS/IceCoreEngine/README.md

 ## This read me is not ready yet.

 # IceCore Engine
-A simplistic 2D game engine I am creating for my own needs.
+A simplistic 2D game engine I am creating for my own needs and as a learning exercise.

-### Goals
+### Personal goals
 - Learn engine programming
 - Create and publish a game using this engine on Steam
 - Clear documentation